How to Alphabetize in Google Sheets (+ How to Sort by Date)

 Alt text: Freezing a Google Sheet’s row

 Now, you're ready to sort your data.
 Go to the Data menu.
-Select Sort Range > Advanced Range.
-If you don’t have a header row and only want to sort one column, you can click Sort Column (A-Z) or (Z-A), which will sort your data range in either ascending or descending order (including the header row), but only for the column containing the first cell of your highlighted data range.
+Select Sort range > Advanced range sorting options.
+If you don’t have a header row and only want to sort one column, you can click Sort range by column (A-Z) or (Z-A), which will sort your data range in either ascending or descending order (including the header row), but only for the column containing the first cell of your highlighted data range.

-Most users will want to click Advanced Range, however, because it will allow you to sort your entire data range by any column within it, give you the ability to lock the header row so it doesn’t become sorted with the rest of your data, and give you the option to sort multiple columns.
+Most users will want to click Advanced range sorting options, however, because it will allow you to sort your entire data range by any column within it, lock the header row so it doesn’t become sorted with the rest of your data, and give you the option to sort multiple columns.

-In the event that Sort Column meets your needs, then once you click it your data will become sorted in alphabetical, numerical, or chronological order in either ascending or descending order, depending on the data located in the first highlighted column of your data range and the rule you applied.
+In the event that Sort range by column meets your needs, then once you click it, your data will become sorted in alphabetical, numerical, or chronological order in either ascending or descending order.
+The outcome depends on the data located in the first highlighted column of your data range and the rule you applied.

 Alt text: Identifying the sort range function in Google Sheets